-If you have the ability to collect rainwater that you can use it to become even more self-reliable, making a small garden which does not rely on your local water supply.
+If you have the ability to collect rainwater that you can use it to become even more self-reliable, making a small garden that does not rely on your local water supply.
 With this in mind, the amount of rainwater you can collect will determine how many crops you can grow.
-Growing different kinds of grains by only using your rainwater supply is a good idea, if you store them correctly these can last for years, for more on the subject check out my recent article How to store grains long term at home.
+Growing different kinds of grains by only using your rainwater supply is a good idea, if you store them correctly these can last for years, for more on the subject check out my recent article How to store grains long term at home ( Best Practices ).

 Even if you only use your collected rainwater you will still reduce your living costs although this entirely depends on what are you cleaning.
 If your family has several cars, cleaning all off them once a week could raise your water bill substantially, in this case, it is a good idea to use rainwater.

 You can also use your rainwater for cooking, my recommendation is to boil the water before in order to purify it.
 The problem is not with the actual water but rather than with the container, once the rainwater goes through your rainwater collecting system it will inevitably collect some dust and debris along the way which will settle in your rainwater storage tank.
 Once there these items start to break down which is a good food source for bacteria and viruses.